 Kinesiology Dean's Doctoral Scholarship

-Researchers in the Faculty of Kinesiology have two, four-year PhD scholarships available for Canadian and international students that have a related master’s degree.
+PhD scholarship is available for Canadian and international students that have a related master’s degree.

 This is a fantastic opportunity to study with the No. 1 sport science school in North America and No. 7 globally.

 The successful student receives a full, four-year scholarship.

 Canadian students: $20,000 per year, over four years.

 International students: $25,000 per year, over four years.